 Where ω is the angular velocity.

-That answers the question posed at the beginning: when the rotating assembly contracts, how much angular acceleration will the contraction cause?
-The answer is that when the radial distance has been halved the angular velocity will have been quadrupled.
+At the beginning I raised the question: when the rotating assembly contracts, how much angular acceleration will the contraction cause?
+The answer to that question is the relation: r2ω.

 Angular momentum L is defined as the product of the moment of inertia and angular velocity.
 L = mr²ω.
 The convenience of defining angular momentum that way is that it slots in with kinetic energy.
 The kinetic energy of an object that follows a circular trajectory is ½mv².
 We can make the following substitution: v = ωr, which gives an expression for the kinetic energy associated with circular motion: ½mr²ω²